La Sonnambula (Balanchine)

 The ballet tells the story of a Coquette, a Poet, and a beautiful Sleepwalker.
 The original 1946 program describes the story as follows: Amid the somber walls of a decaying castle a masked ball has just begun.
 The host, an eccentric nobleman, receives his guests, among them a poet and a dazzling coquette.
 The poet, seduced by her charms, dances with her as the guests gradually leave the scene, then she too leaves.
 As the poet turns to follow, he sees a lovely white apparition gliding across the roofs toward him.
 It comes nearer and he sees that it is a beautiful somnambulist.
-He loses his heart to her at once, unaware that she is the wife of the host who keeps her locked away from the world.
+He loses his heart to her at once, unaware that she is married to the host who keeps her locked away from the world.
 They dance, and he sees to join her in her realm of dreaming sleep.
 But they are seen.
 The coquette, flushed with jealousy, steals out to tell the host....All too soon the marvelous sleep-walker drifts away.
 The poet would follow her but the guests reenter and their dancing forms a barrier.
 Finally, he breaks through and disappears but the host follows too and stabs him.
 As he lies unconscious among the terrified guests the white figure of his love appears once more, gently raises him and together they glide away.

 The ballet was renamed La Sonnambula in 1961, and has been revived numerous times.